Euro zone unemployment rate flat in Aug on slow recovery

 But in absolute numbers, the number of people out of work still edged marginally lower to 19.178 mln in August from 19.183 mln in July.

-In a positive signal, youth unemployment, which is of particular importance for Europe as it carries long-term social and economic risks, fell for the first time since April to 23.7 percent from 23.8 percent in July.

-European leaders have made reducing unemployment one of their top priorities and agreed on special schemes designed to help job creation, easier access to credit for companies and further education and training for school leavers.
+The euro zone has started to emerge in the second quarter from its longest recession since its creation in 1999 and European policymakers had made the job creation their top priority for restoring sound growth.

-Spain and Greece were the countries where unemployment was the highest, above 25 percent, and economists do not expected it to fall below 20 percent in the near term.
+Spain and Greece were the countries where unemployment was highest, above 25 percent, and economists d not expected it to fall below 20 percent in the near term.

 Italy, in political turmoil threatening the survival of the shaky government led by Prime Minister Enrico Letta, saw its unemployment rate inch up to 12.2 percent in August from 12.1 percent in July.